shadow-robot/ros_ethercat/README.md

 *launch files*

  1. Replace `pr2_ethercat` with `ros_ethercat_loop` in launch files
  2. Since pr2_controller_manager is no longer used, joint_states or mechanism_statistics are no longer published by it.
 Joint states are now  published with the join_state_controller from ros_controllers.
-To start this controller add this line in the main launch file <br> `<include file="$(find ros_ethercat_model)/launch/joint_state_publisher.launch"/>`
+To start this controller this line need to be added in the main launch file <br> `<include file="$(find ros_ethercat_model)/launch/joint_state_publisher.launch"/>`
  3. `calibrate.py` file from pr2_bringup is now included in ros_ethercat_model package.
 Launch files that execute `calibrate.py` should be modified to find it there.

 *transmissions*